razeineldin/NeuroXAI/README.md

 # Explainability of deep neural networks for MRI analysis of brain tumors

-## Purpose
 Artificial intelligence (AI), in particular deep neural networks, has achieved remarkable results for medical image analysis in several applications.
 Yet the lack of explainability of deep neural models is considered the principal restriction before applying these methods in clinical practice.

-## Methods
 In this study, we propose a NeuroXAI framework for explainable AI of deep learning networks to increase the trust of medical experts.
 NeuroXAI implements seven state-of-the-art explanation methods providing visualization maps to help make deep learning models transparent.

-## Results
 NeuroXAI has been applied to two applications of the most widely investigated problems in brain imaging analysis, i.e., image classification and segmentation using magnetic resonance (MR) modality.
 Visual attention maps of multiple XAI methods have been generated and compared for both applications.
 Another experiment demonstrated that NeuroXAI can provide information flow visualization on internal layers of a segmentation CNN.

-## Conclusion
 Due to its open architecture, ease of implementation, and scalability to new XAI methods, NeuroXAI could be utilized to assist radiologists and medical professionals in the detection and diagnosis of brain tumors in the clinical routine of cancer patients.

 # Installation